tc39/proposal-atomics-wait-async/PROPOSAL.md

   return a Promise or a string.
 * What we can and cannot require about wake order when wake order is observable.
+* Whether `waitNonblocking` is a desirable name.
+I'm told there was a lot of resistance to it at the May 2017 TC39 meeting.

 ## Polyfills